BWTSE/Analysis/README.md

 The package contains a [presentation](https://bwtse.github.io/Analysis/index.html) as well as the source for the whole analysis performed.

-Read the thesis for more information and justification about the analysis and procedure.

 ## Notes

 If you have any questions or feel that anything in the replication package is amiss, please [open an issue](https://github.com/BWTSE/Analysis/issues).